metal3d/imgnet-tools/README.md

-# Easy image-net downloader and spliter
+# Easy image-net downloader and splitter

 This repository contains 2 scripts:

-- `dl-imgnet` to download a image-net.org image set using the ID found in the search engine
+- `dl-imgnet.py` to download a image-net.org image set using the ID found in the search engine
-- `splitter` to split images in train and valid directories
+- `splitter.py` to split images in train and valid directories

 Note that the `dl-imgnet` script makes some generic tests: